oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/opportunity.md

 #### get_subresource

-Retrieve an organization to which the opportunity belongs.
+Retrieve an organization to which a specific opportunity record belongs.

 #### get_relationship

-Retrieve the ID of an organization to which the opportunity belongs.
+Retrieve the ID of an organization to which a specific opportunity record belongs.

 #### update_relationship

-Update an organization to which the opportunity belongs.
+Replace the organization record to which a specific opportunity record belongs.

 {@request:json_api}
 Example: